HubReb/EPiQ-A/src/anwser_extraction/README.md

 * transformers.DistilBertForQuestionAnswering, or
 * transformers.BertForQuestionAnswering

-TODO:
-* Fix the function 'csv_to_list_of_passages()' in data_utils.py to
-* Train BM25 Model
-* Combinate the Reader and trained BM25 model
-* Fine tuning the BM25 parameters on training set and test on dev set
-* Evaluation

 * (maybe)This model can answer "yes/no questions" with a sentence instead of "yes/no" answers, thus we might also solve this problem.